Robert Fisk: On journalism and politics

-When he spoke on "Lies, Misreporting, and Catastrophe in the Middle East" at the First Congregational Church of Berkeley on 22 September 2010, he stated: "I think it is the duty of a foreign correspondent to be neutral and unbiased on the side of those who suffer, whoever they may be."
+Speaking on "Lies, Misreporting, and Catastrophe in the Middle East" at the First Congregational Church of Berkeley on 22 September 2010, Fisk said: "I think it is the duty of a foreign correspondent to be neutral and unbiased on the side of those who suffer, whoever they may be."
 He wrote at length on how many contemporary conflicts had their origins, in his view, in lines drawn on maps: "After the Allied victory of 1918, at the end of my father's war, the victors divided up the lands of their former enemies.
 In the space of just seventeen months, they created the borders of Northern Ireland, Yugoslavia and most of the Middle East.
 And I have spent my entire career—in Belfast and Sarajevo, in Beirut and Baghdad—watching the people within those borders burn."

 Armenian genocide

-Fisk wrote extensively about the Armenian genocide of 1915 and supported moves to persuade the Turkish Government to acknowledge it.
+Fisk wrote extensively about the Armenian genocide of 1915 and supported moves to persuade the Turkish government to acknowledge it.

 Remembrance Day

 For Remembrance Day in 2011, Fisk wrote that his father "old Bill Fisk became very ruminative about the Great War.
-He learned that Haig had lied, that he himself had fought for a world that betrayed him, that 20,000 British dead on the first day of the Somme – which he mercifully avoided because his first regiment, the Cheshires, sent him to Dublin and Cork to deal with another 1916 "problem" – was a trashing of human life.
+He learned that Haig had lied, that he himself had fought for a world that betrayed him, that 20,000 British dead on the first day of the Somme—which he mercifully avoided because his first regiment, the Cheshires, sent him to Dublin and Cork to deal with another 1916 "problem"—was a trashing of human life.
 In hospital and recovering from cancer, I asked him once why the Great War was fought.
 'All I can tell you, fellah,' he said, 'was that it was a great waste.'
 And he swept his hand from left to right.
 Then he stopped wearing his poppy.
 I asked him why, and he said that he didn't want to see 'so many damn fools' wearing it."
-He returned to the subject in 2014, the standfirst summarised his experience "My family was haunted by my father's experience on the Somme and the loss of his friends.
-Why do we pay homage to the dead but ignore the lessons of their war?" and in 2016 where he said "His example was one of great courage.
+He returned to the subject in 2014, writing: "My family was haunted by my father's experience on the Somme and the loss of his friends.
+Why do we pay homage to the dead but ignore the lessons of their war?"
+In 2016, he said: "His example was one of great courage.
 He fought for his country and then, unafraid, he threw his poppy away.
-Television celebrities do not have to fight for their country – yet they do not even have the guts to break this fake conformity and toss their sordid poppies in the office waste paper bin."
+Television celebrities do not have to fight for their country—yet they do not even have the guts to break this fake conformity and toss their sordid poppies in the office waste paper bin."